sstarr77/economic_resilience_group_project/README.md

 - rapidly responding to emergencies, and/or
 - estimating the economic impact of disasters.

 The goal is for you to leverage your skills to help solve real-world problems.
-NLT has identified eleven potential prompts of value to them.
+NLT has identified twelve potential prompts of value to them.
 You may pick one and attempt to solve it.
 Alternatively, if you would like to edit the problem slightly (for example, picking a different data source) or combine multiple prompts together, you may do that as well!

 1. Leveraging Social Media to Map Disasters.
 2. Leveraging News and Media for Situational Awareness.